 Baylor Centennial Professor Award

-- Dr. Lisa Shaver, professor of English and director of Women's and Gender Studies
+- Dr. Lesley McAllister, professor of Piano and director of Piano Pedagogy

 The Centennial Professors Award was created by the Baylor Class of 1945.
 The award provides two tenured faculty members with $5,000 for projects proposed as part of the application process.
 Eligible projects are those that would facilitate the development of a faculty member's ability to function as a university professor and contribute to academic life, and which would, therefore, be of benefit to the individual and the University.
 Such projects might include foreign or domestic travel for study or research, the development of innovative teaching materials, or other professional development activities.

 Robert Foster Cherry Award for Great Teaching

 Dr. Hollylynne S. Lee, Distinguished Professor of Mathematics and Statistics Education at North Carolina State University